Bess-Hub/Lighthall/Challenge 2.md

 ### 6. First witness lead:

-With the information form the first witness let’s try to figure out who is the culprit by exploring the drivers_license table and using the partial plate number.
+With the information form the first witness let’s try to figure out who is the hitman by exploring the drivers_license table and using the partial plate number.

 ```
 SELECT * FROM drivers_license